qiangCS/qiangcs.github.io/_pages/about.md

 - Cross-modal synthesis of structural and functional biomedical data
 - Applications of high-dimensional data in precision health and personalized medicine

 I received my Ph.D. in Mathematics from Georgia State University, where my research focused on the intersection of artificial intelligence and medical imaging.
-I was also actively involved in collaborations with the Winship Cancer Institute of Emory University, contributing to groundbreaking projects in cancer diagnostics and survival analysis.
+I was also actively involved in collaborations with the hospital from USA, Europe and China contributing to projects in cancer diagnostics and survival analysis.
 Prior to my Ph.D., I earned a Master's degree in Computer Engineering at Georgia Tech.

 The pronunciation of my name is similar to `/li tʃjɑŋ/`.
 In Chinese, it is 李强.